danboyce92/FitVoxFrontMob/README.md

 -Modal should have a search bar in the top, and should display a number of different exercises.
 -Add some to implement but more should be added later to fill in the variety.

+## 08-06

+Delete button should update state and also close modal when it is clicked for deletion of workoutplan.
+Currently it does neither.